Sekunev/Employee-List/README.md

 ### Used in this project

-👉 I mastered ReactJS (Components, JSX, Style, Props, state) HTML, CSS, SCSS and Javascript features in this project.
+👉 I mastered ReactJS (Components, JSX, Style, Props, state) HTML, CSS and Javascript features in this project.
 You can see the visual representation of the website above.